jophc1/JoshuaPhillips_T1A3/README.md

 ##### System/Hardware requirements
 This maze generator application requires Python3.
 If you need to install Python3 you can follow this beginner guide [here](https://wiki.python.org/moin/BeginnersGuide/Download) for which operating system you will use to operate the application.

 This application in conjunction with Python3 will also require the installation of 'pip', which has a guide of installation [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
-The virtual environment 'venv' comes standard with python 3.3 and onwards so there is no need to install needed.
+The virtual environment 'venv' comes standard with python 3.3 and onwards so there is no installation needed.

 ##### Required dependencies
 This application is dependent on the following python packages: